Pando Health

-Pando Health is a healthcare data platform created by Forward Clinical Ltd and named after the Pando tree.
+Pando Health is a healthcare data platform created by Beacon Medical Systems Ltd and Forward Clinical Ltd and named after the Pando tree.

 History

-Pando was founded in 2017 by Dr Barney Gilbert, Dr Lydia Yarlott and Philip Mundy with a vision of connecting healthcare for everyone.
-The company has raised approximately $10m USD in venture capital financing, including from Australian investment firm Skip Capital to allow international expansion in India and Australia.
+Pando was founded in 2016 by Dr Barney Gilbert, Dr Lydia Yarlott and Philip Mundy with a vision of connecting healthcare for everyone.
+The company raised more than $10m USD in venture capital financing, including from Stride Capital, Skip Capital and Sofinnova Partners.

-The company was founded under the name Forward Health an rebranded as Pando Health in 2020.
+The company was founded under the name Forward Health and rebranded as Pando Health in 2020.

 Pando's core platform empowers healthcare professionals to collaborate and make expert decisions together.
-Usage during the COVID-19 pandemic in the United Kingdom increased very substantially, with more than 2 million clinical messages processed per week in 2020.
+Usage during the COVID-19 pandemic in the United Kingdom increased rapidly, with more than 2 million clinical messages processed per week in 2020.

-It is approved by the NHS Clinical Communication Procurement Framework.
+Since 2019, Pando has been the contracted medical messaging partner of the UK Ministry of Defence.

 In July 2021 there was a security breach which saw NHS patients’ photos automatically uploaded onto certain Nokia and Motorola devices, resulting in temporary loss of an NHS customer.
-However, their contract was later reinstated.
+However, this contract was later reinstated.

+In 2024, Pando took on further investment and new leadership, under Jean Nehme and Frank Seo.

+More than 100 NHS Trusts adopted the platform, with more than 115,000 clinician users in the UK in 2025.

+In late 2025, the company was acquired by US cybersecurity firm Hypori.

 Technology

 Pando is based on XMPP, with a custom client and business logic.
-It provides sandboxed messaging between individuals and within groups, including text and images, and also an "Ask Advice" mechanism to request advice from other existing groups.
+It provides sandboxed messaging between individuals and within groups, including text and images, alongside specific product features such as "Ask Advice", a mechanism to request asynchronous advice from other connected clinicians.